France enters crucial week of talks with unions on pensions

 Yet the Paris metro was still severely disrupted, with most of lines open only for a limited amount of time and several stations closed.

-In his televised New Year’s address, Macron vowed to carry out the overhaul of the pension system but called on his government to find a “quick compromise” with unions.
+In his televised New Year’s address, Macron vowed to carry out the overhaul of the pension system.

 Macron wants to unify France’s 42 different pension schemes, some of which grant early retirement, into a single one.
 Plans include raising the eligibility age for full pensions from 62 to 64, the most criticized measure.